hrmrakib/a-social/README.md

 # [Live Preview](https://a-social.vercel.app/)

-I will make the website as a practice project by using html, css, and javascript.
+I made the website as a practice project by using HTML, CSS, and JavaScript.